amardeep2006/camunda-okta-oidc-sso/README.md

 # Camunda Okta OIDC SSO

+# Based on Camunda 7.20 and Springboot 3.2

 The example to implement okta sso in Camunda for Oauth2.0 flow.

 I have implemented Single logout as well in this.
 If you don't need then